 I am not sure about any other country in the world, but there is no way I am not going to be prepared for a snake attack when travelling around Australia.
 Those nasty little creatures are the shadows of my nightmares and I dread the day I will be attacked!

 Prepare for the worst when travelling around on a road trip, and always have a snake kit at the ready!
 This is an affordable, good-quality one from Amazon that I always keep in my car and I recommend you do the same!

 An item I often forget when travelling is a torch.
 Most of the time I think ‘i’ll just use my phone.’
 But, when I needed a torch on my North Queensland road trip to get to the outside toilet when my phone was dead, I kind of regretted not having packed one.

-You can never go wrong with a durable and compact torch like this one.
+You can never go wrong with a durable torch like this one.

 Car Comfort Items